Saturday, November 14, 2015

 • Urbanity is indispensable, he shows off his newly-acquired wealth like the parvenu he is.

-and Marseilles blarney
+Work, intelligence and Marseilles blarney explain his success:

-• He founds the first Opposition newspaper at the end of the 1820's, writes the call that launches the 1830 Revolution, persuades Louis-Philippe to accede to the throne and holds the highest positions during his reign.
+• He founds the first Opposition newspaper at the end of the 1820's, writes the call that launches the 1830 Revolution, persuades Louis-Philippe to accede to the throne and holds the highest positions during that reign.

 • That lucidity leads to his heading the Third Republic when the Empire implodes (in September 1870).
 He becomes its President, and holds that position until his death.